FCC and CE Certification for Electronics from China (2026)

 Component substitution after certification

 A product passes FCC and CE testing with a specific BOM.
 Then, because a component goes on allocation or a cheaper alternative appears, the factory substitutes a component that changes the RF characteristics or EMC performance.
 The certificate remains valid on paper, but the product being shipped no longer matches the certified configuration.
+On safety-critical boards this extends to the laminate itself.
+For battery-powered products, also lock the battery connector and wire gauge in the certified BOM — an air conditioner inverter control board certified on CTI≥600V FR4 is no longer compliant if the factory drops to a cheaper CTI 175V grade.

 3. How to verify FCC certificates